achendev/justcode/README.md

     ```powershell
     # Create a Python virtual environment
-    # You may need to use 'py' or 'python.exe' if 'python' is not in your PATH
+    # You may need to use 'py', 'python.exe' or 'python3.exe' if 'python' is not in your PATH
-    python3.exe -m venv venv
+    python -m venv venv

     # Activate the environment in PowerShell
     .\venv\Scripts\Activate.ps1